-APM Number Description Justification Pets Prohibited.
-Employees would not bring pets to the Proposed Project area, unless required for ADA compliance.
-Helicopter Avoidance.
-Helicopter flight paths and activities would be seasonally adjusted by implementing a one-mile horizontal avoidance buffer and a minimum 1,500-foot altitude around bighorn sheep lambing areas during the lambing season and known water sources during the dry summer months.
-Wildlife attractants.
-All trash, food waste, water sources will be strictly controlled and monitored to ensure that no food or water attractants for bighorn sheep are available on the work sites during or following project activities.
-BIO-MAM-6 Bats, Common and Sensitive Species Pre-construction Surveys.
-A qualified bat biologist would conduct surveys before the start of construction to identify active bat roosting or maternity colonies within or adjacent to project impact areas.
-Trees, rock outcrops, caves, and mines with bat roost potential would be assessed for the presence of bats during the maternity season (April 15 - August 15) or winter torpor season (October 31 - February 15).
-For the maternity season, a one-night visual emergence survey during acceptable weather conditions (e.g., no rain or high winds, night temperatures >45F) may be employed to determine presence.
+APM Number Description Justification to determine presence.
 Alternatively, the roost can be physically examined if conditions permit (e.g., remote cameras or lift equipment).
-High-value habitat features (large tree cavities, crevices, bark fissures, basal hollows, loose or peeling bark, larger snags, mines, rock outcrops, buildings, etc.) would be identified and the area around these features searched for bats and bat sign (guano, culled insect parts, staining, etc.).
-Riparian woodland, orchards, and stands of mature broadleaf trees should be considered potential habitat for solitary foliage roosting bat species, such as the solitary western red bat Avoid and minimize impacts to special-status bats and habitat. and western yellow bat.
+High-value habitat features (large tree cavities, crevices, bark fissures, basal hollows, loose or peeling bark, larger snags, mines, rock outcrops, buildings, etc.) will be identified and the area around these features searched for bats and bat sign (guano, culled insect parts, staining, etc.).
+Riparian woodland, orchards, and stands of mature broadleaf trees shall be considered potential habitat for solitary foliage roosting bat species, such as the solitary western red bat and western yellow bat.
 Construction Monitoring .
-If a colonial or solitary maternity roost was located, tree/structure removal would be avoided between April 15 and August 15 (the maternity period) to avoid impacts to active maternity roosts (reproductively active females and dependent young).
-A qualified biologist would determine the appropriate buffer area around active nest(s) and provisions for buffer exclusion areas.
-Unless restricted by the qualified biologist, construction vehicles would be allowed to move through a buffer area with no stopping or idling.
-The qualified biologist would determine, evaluate, and modify buffers as appropriate based on species tolerance and behavior, the potential disruptiveness of construction activities, and existing conditions.
-Furthermore, the roost would be monitored to determine activity.
-Roost monitoring would be conducted by qualified biological monitors with knowledge of bat behavior under the direction of a CDFW qualified bat biologist.
-The qualified biological monitor would observe and document implementation of appropriate buffer areas around active roosts(s) during project activities.
+If a colonial or solitary maternity roost was located, tree/structure removal will be avoided between April 15 and August 15 (the maternity period) to avoid impacts to active maternity roosts (reproductively active females and dependent young).
+A qualified biologist will determine the appropriate buffer area around active nest(s) and provisions for buffer exclusion areas.
+Unless restricted by the qualified biologist, construction vehicles will be allowed to move through a buffer area with no stopping or idling.
+The qualified biologist will determine, evaluate, and modify buffers as appropriate based on species tolerance and behavior, the potential disruptiveness of construction activities, and existing conditions.
+Furthermore, the roost will be monitored to determine activity.
+Roost monitoring will be conducted by qualified biological monitors with knowledge of bat behavior under the direction of a CDFW qualified bat biologist.
+The qualified biological monitor will observe and